WHO AM I?

 Finally, being able to stay in a hotel before races was something that I had to think about before I had Sky's help.
 Now I can do what is most beneficial for my running and can rest and recover more before competing.
 It's a huge help!

 Sky has also been brilliant with helping me with regards to providing advice and giving me someone to talk to.
 When I moved to Loughborough for university I made some coaching changes and contacts like Tony Lester were so helpful in making me feel better about the decisions I made.

 The media training I have received has been great!
 It's made me feel so much more relaxed in front on the camera after a race and I feel a can get my opinions and emotions across in a better manner now.

 This makes me feel so much calmer and I think has had a good impact on my running as the post race interviews are not daunting anymore.

-All in all, Sky have helped me an awful lot over the past 18 months and I am extremely grateful for all their help.
+All in all, Sky have helped me an awful lot and I am extremely grateful for all their help.